vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/comments.rst

         bool isValid(uint32_t id);

   - It is common to omit the *\\brief* tag.
-The first sentence until the first "." or empty line is treated as brief decription.
+The first sentence until the first "." or empty line is treated as brief description.
   - If you use tags, use the backslash style, not the at-sign style (*\\return* vs. *@return*).
   - It is also okay to skip the doxygen comment completely for methods whose functionality, parameters and return value are obvious due to the declaration.